-Mary Immaculate College has recently incorporated St. Patrick’s College as another campus within the College.
-It is intended that Thurles will serves as a centre for theological, pastoral and spiritual renewal in the entire region.
+Mary Immaculate College has incorporated St. Patrick’s College as another campus within the College.
+It is intended that Thurles will serve as a centre for theological, pastoral and spiritual renewal in the entire region.
 To this end Mary Immaculate College has announced that it is to establish an Institute for Pastoral Studies based at the campus in Thurles.
 The Institute aims to enable the fulfilment of a new vision for the Church in Ireland to meet the current challenges it faces.
 The Institute will seek to avail of opportunities to work in partnership with the wider community becoming an active partner and contributor to the work of dioceses and parishes.

 Mary Immaculate College was established as a dedicated primary teacher training college in 1898 by Bishop Edward Thomas O' Dwyer, Roman Catholic Bishop of Limerick and the Sisters of Mercy.
 The role of the College was expanded in 1992 to offer a Liberal Arts programme, while continuing to run both undergraduate and, more recently, postgraduate courses leading to primary education practice.
 It is located on South Circular Road in Limerick, Ireland.
 It became academically linked to the University of Limerick in 1991 and all degrees, certificates and other educational awards offered at the college are accredited by the University.